 I have worked in collaborative conservation and regenerative agriculture for over three decades as a writer, photographer, speaker, and leader of the nonprofit Quivira Coalition.
 Through my on-the-ground experience, I have come to believe there are five principle areas where effective, low-cost, nature-based answers to pressing challenges can be found.
 As the climate crisis expands, I’d like to share my recommendations for action.
 None stand in isolation – each is linked to the other, forming a hopeful web of answers and actions.
-I also have a talk on these topics titled What Is Earth For?

 (1) Regenerative Agriculture